benber86/curve-blog/content/posts/exchange-received/index.md

 The `exchange_received` function introduces a novel approach to exchanging tokens based on balance changes within AMMs, rather than the traditional method based on the transfer of tokens within the same function call.
-This apporach is particularly targeted at DEX aggregators or arbitrageurs, as it presents two considerable advantages.
+This approach is particularly targeted at DEX aggregators or arbitrageurs, as it presents two considerable advantages.
 First, the function eliminates the need for granting approval to the AMM contract, reducing gas costs, or, for users usually giving unlimited approvals, drastically reducing the risk of having their funds stolen if the contract were ever to be compromised.
 Second, for any transaction involving multiple swaps across several pools, the transaction can eliminate one or more ERC-20 transfers, again significantly reducing gas costs.

-The function is available for all new generation (ng) pools of Curve, including[Twocrypto-ng](https://github.com/curvefi/twocrypto-ng) pools and [Stableswap-ng pools](https://github.com/curvefi/stableswap-ng) (except for rebasing tokens and underlying trades on metapools).
+The function is available for all new generation (ng) pools of Curve, including [Twocrypto-ng](https://github.com/curvefi/twocrypto-ng) pools and [Stableswap-ng pools](https://github.com/curvefi/stableswap-ng) (except for rebasing tokens and underlying trades on metapools).
-However, as of March 2024, it has never been used once.
+However, as of March 2024, it is hardly ever used.
 This article and the [associated notebooks](https://try.vyperlang.org/hub/user-redirect/lab/tree/shared/mo-anon/hop_exchange_received.ipynb) explain how the function works and how to use it.
 We start with a high-level overview before delving into the technicals.